 As a lobbyist on Capitol Hill, Sally Kirkpatrick advocated for people on a broad scale.
-Now, as a financial advisor, she is able to advocate for people on an individual level and see the immediate impact she has on their lives.
+Now, as a financial advisor, she's able to advocate for people on an individual level and see the immediate impact she has on their lives.

-After eight years in the U.S. Army, Sanya Maffia turned her passion for service into a successful career as a financial advisor.
-Her unique experiences help her connect with her clients and achieve their goals.
+After eight years in the U.S. Army, Sanya Mulhern turned her passion for service into a successful career as a financial advisor.
+Her unique experiences help her connect with her clients and work towards achieving their goals.

 Debbie Sullivan’s career aspirations started with thoughts of becoming a doctor and healing people’s health.
-But her path evolved quickly, and today she finds gratification in “healing people’s finances” as a financial advisor.
+But her path evolved quickly, and today she finds gratification in helping to “heal people’s finances” as a financial advisor.

 After beginning her career as an interior designer, Kirstin Turner decided to become a financial advisor, which was a more fulfilling path for her.
-Today, she leads RBC Wealth Management’s Florida complex.
+Today, she also leads as a branch director in Florida.

 Linda Donovan built a successful career as a financial advisor while raising twin girls as a single mom.
 The obstacles she overcame in her own life help her relate to her clients as she helps them achieve their goals.